What is pronation? Pronation is an integral part of the human body and should be considered when working out or running.

 If you are experiencing pain in your ankles, knees, hips, or lower back, it may be due to pronation.

-Pronation is a natural movement that occurs during a foot landing while running or walking.
+Pronation is a natural movement when a foot lands while running or walking.

 Composed of three cardinal plane components: subtalar eversion, ankle dorsiflexion, and forefoot abduction, these three distinct foot motions coincide during the pronation phase.